Home Beatmaking & Production KORG padKONTROL Review: Time Marches On

 3. Find a Kick, snare, or hat in your sound pack.

-4. It should automatically assign to the padKONTROL in Scene 16.
+4. It should automatically be assigned to the padKONTROL in Scene 16.

 Assigning Samples in FL Studio